 When you buy through our links, we may earn a commission.
 Learn more.

-Planks are an effective way to level a large RV, but it can take a few tries before you figure out the number of planks you’ll need to get level.
+To level her fifth wheel, we use planks stacked on top of each other.
+It’s an effective way to level a large RV, but it can take a few tries before you figure out the number of planks you’ll need to get level.

 Related Product: See how level your RV is using an App on your phone with the LevelMatePro Wireless RV Leveling System (click to view on Amazon)

-He had bought a big package with a bag, three levelers, blocks, and even a foot scrub step to put outside the trailer.
+When we purchased our travel trailer, the previous owner included an Andersen leveler kit.
+It included a case, three levelers, blocks, and even a foot scrub step to put outside the trailer.

-We didn’t think much of it then, but after being on the road we have quickly fallen in love with the ease and utility of these levelers.
+We didn’t think much of it then, but after being on the road, we have quickly fallen in love with the ease and utility of these levelers.

+Now we can park at very unlevel spots and get level in a matter of minutes.
 These RV levelers are way easier to use than planks, and they take up a lot less space.

 Andersen Camper Leveler 3604

-ANDERSEN HITCHES | RV Accessories | 2-Pack Camper Leveler System Must...
+ANDERSEN HITCHES | 3604-2 2-Pack Camper Leveler System Must Have RV |...

 Check Price at Amazon